pauldu1/Diamond-Price-Prediction-in-SAS/README.md

 # Diamond Price Prediction in SAS

 ## Introduction
-A jewelry company wants to put in a bid to purchase but is unsure how much it should bid.
-The objectives are to collect the historical diamond data set and conduct exploratory data analysis and predictive analysis to provide the predicted prices for 3,000 diamonds to bid.
+A jewelry company wants to put in a bid to purchase a large set of diamonds but the problem is that the company does not know how much it should bid.
+The goal is to explore the historical diamond dataset and provide the predicted prices for 3,000 diamonds to bid.

 #### Steps Covered:
 *	Importing Data